RichardBrown384/riscos-artworks-js/docs/README.md

 | 48     | 4      | Start [Colour index](#colour-indices) |
 | 52     | 4      | End [Colour index](#colour-indices)   |

+Note that it is possible for the start and end coordinates to be equal.

+In this case, radial fills behave as one would expect and paths are filled with the end colour.

+Linear fills are however filled with the start colour.
+To make matters more interesting, when the gradient line is short, what !AWViewer draws is dependent on the zoom level.
+When zoomed in a gradient will be drawn, but when zoomed out only the start colour will be used.

 #### Type 0x27: Join Style

 The Join Style enumeration coincides exactly with that of !Draw.